 Naturalism, the notion that everything arises from natural causes, quite frankly, is the philosophy of fools.
-In this worldview, meaning, morals, and the mind are reduced to the stuff of biology.
-Meaning is what one makes of it; but that only begs the question, “Why bother?”.
-Right and wrong become is and aint.
-The former binds mankind to an absolute standard, whereas the latter binds man to a standard of his own choosing.
+In this worldview, meaning, morals, and the mind are reduced to the stuff of chemistry — chemical reactions in the brain.
+Meaning is what one makes of it; but that only leads us to say, “Why bother?”.
+Why bother bothering when there is nothing ultimately to be bothered with?
+Right and wrong become is and aint — moral relativism.
+The former (right and wrong) assumes an absolute standard, whereas the latter assumes a standard of one’s own choosing.

 Again, according to naturalism, the brain is the mind and the mind is the brain, and “chemical reactions” is the name of the game.
 I would say more, but I am bound to these reactions, and they have not reacted in such a way as to have me say more than what I have here said.

-The wisdom of creation – of the earth below and the heavens above – is to result in praise and wonder, not of the creation itself, but of the One who in wisdom made it: “O LORD, how manifold are Your works!
-In wisdom You have made them all” (Ps.
+The wisdom of creation – of the earth below and the heavens above – is to result in praise and wonder, not of the creation itself, but of the One who in wisdom made it: “O LORD, how manifold are your works!
+In wisdom have you made them all; the earth is full of your creatures” (Ps.
 104:24).
 Only God can fit an oak tree in an acorn.
 Only God can sculpt the heavenly bodies.
 Let us, then, worship and wonder at the wisdom of God!

 Frank Turek, Stealing from God: Why Atheists Need God to Make Their Case (TN: NavPress, 2014), 57.